marcduiker/azure-functions-university/lessons/dotnet6/deployment/README.md

 | The [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) for VSCode. | 2
 | A GitHub repo with a Function App project |5

-> 📝 __Tip__ - If you don't have a Function App project yourself, you can create a new GitHub repo based on [this template repo](https://github.com/marcduiker/functionapp-deployment).
-This contains a Function App project with an HttpTrigger, and some yml files we'll use in exercise 5.
+> 📝 __Tip__ - If you don't have a Function App project yourself, you can create a new GitHub repo based on [this template repo](https://github.com/marcduiker/functionapp-deployment-dotnet6).
+This contains a .NET 6 Function App project with an HttpTrigger, and some yml files we'll use in exercise 5.

 ---

 ## 1. Understanding the Azure Resources

-The goal of this exercise is understand the resources that are required for an Azure Function App.
+The goal of this exercise is understand the resources that are required for an Azure Function App in Azure.

 In the diagram below the resources are shown: